matrix-org/synapse/UPGRADE.rst

 In the medium term the vector.im and matrix.org identity servers will disable sending email and SMS for homeservers entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
-Email will be disabled on XXX (giving 2 months notice).
+Email will be disabled on Monday 2nd December 2019 (giving roughly 2 months notice).
 Disabling SMS will follow some time after that once SMS sending support lands in Synapse.

 Once email and SMS support have been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be